EGI-Federation/datahub-documentation/source/api.rst

 It's possible to retrieve the `CLIENT_ID`, `CLIENT_SECRET` and `REFRESH_TOKEN`
 using a `special OIDC client connected to Check-in <https://aai.egi.eu/fedcloud/>`_.
+See `Check-in documentation on EGI Wiki <https://wiki.egi.eu/wiki/AAI>`_ for more information.

 .. code-block:: console